Explicitly correlated electronic structure calculations with transcorrelated matrix product operators: Results

 We report in Figure~\ref{fig:Be2_TI-DMRG_Fiedler_TZ} the PEC calculated with TI-DMRG[TS] with the cc-pCVTZ basis set, together with the cc-pVDZ PEC obtained with $m$=450.
 As expected, a physically acceptable PEC shape, with a single minimum at about 4.75~Bohr, is obtained with the larger triple-$\zeta$ basis set.
 However, the dissociation energy (569~cm$^{-1}$ with $m$=450) still largely underestimates the experimental value\cite{Merritt2009_Be2Exp,Patkowski2009_Be2Exp} of 930~cm$^{-1}$.
 To further increase the accuracy, it would be, in principle, possible to enlarge the basis set size, following the strategy of Ref.~\citenum{Sharma2014_Be2-DMRG}.
 However, this would increase the lattice size and, possibly, the bond dimension $m$ required to converge the energy.
 Moreover, for larger $L$ values also the risk increases that the sweep-based optimization converges to a local minimum.
 Such a problem was addressed in Ref.~\citenum{Sharma2014_Be2-DMRG} by running first a DMRG calculation with a high $m$ value of 2000 and then employing the resulting MPS as a guess for lower-$m$ calculations.

 Instead of increasing the basis set size further, we applied tcDMRG to enhance the convergence of DMRG with respect to both the basis set and the bond dimension $m$.
 We report in Figure~\ref{fig:Be2_TC3-DMRG_Fiedler} the tcDMRG PEC obtained with tcDMRG by following the computational procedure introduced at the beginning of this Section.
 The tcDMRG PEC obtained with the cc-pCVDZ displays a deeper minimum than the TI-DMRG[TS] PECs obtained with both the cc-pCVDZ and the cc-pCVTZ basis sets.
 The tcDMRG dissociation energy is 1125~cm$^{-1}$.
+The dissociation energies calculated with tcFCIQMC and a double-$\zeta$ basis set and different correlation factors are in a range between 400 and 500 cm$^{-1}$ as reported in Ref.~\citenum{Guther2021_Be2-tcFCIQMC}.
+Since both FCIQMC and DMRG are efficient solvers of the FCI problem, this difference must be ascribed to the different correlation factor.
 The match with the experimental value~\cite{Merritt2009_Be2Exp}, 930 cm$^{-1}$ improves compared to the TI-DMRG results, although tcDMRG still slightly overestimates the experimental dissociation energy.
-We further enhanced the accuracy by correcting the basis set superposition error with the well-known counterpoise correction~\cite{boys70}.
-We note in passing that the same correction was applied in Ref.~\citenum{Guther2021_Be2-tcFCIQMC}, where the Be$_2$ PEC was studied with the transcorrelated FCIQMC method.
-The counterpoise correction was calculated, at each $R_\text{Be-Be}$ value, from the tcDMRG energy of the Be atom calculated in the presence of a ghost atom carrying the Be cc-pCVDZ basis placed at $R_\text{Be-Be}$.
-A bond dimension of $m$=100 is sufficient for converging these calculations for all $R_\text{Be-Be}$ values.
-Figure~\ref{fig:Be2_TC3-DMRG_Fiedler} shows that the dissociation energy decreases when the basis set superposition error is taken into account.
-Its value is 1019~cm$^{-1}$, which is in much better agreement with the experimental data, especially compared to the TI-DMRG results obtained with the same basis set (Figure~\ref{fig:Be2_TI-DMRG_Fiedler}).
+By comparison with the reference curve taken from Ref.~\citenum{Meshov2014_Be2Curve}, which was calculated by fitting experimentally derived data to an analytical form of the PEC, we note that tcDMRG slightly underestimates the exact bond distance.